-Images need to provide “alternative text” for accessibility.
+Images need to provide alternative text (also referred to as “alt text”) for accessibility.
 Alternative text is a textual substitute for non-text content.

 Image Alternative Text Serves Several Functions: